 Employer Support of the Maine Guard and Reserve Seeks Volunteers

 Employer Support of the Guard and Reserve (ESGR) is a Department of Defense agency that seeks to promote a culture in which all American employers support and value the military service of their employees.
 ESGR needs volunteers for a variety of positions.
-Applications are due by March 8.
-Read the full notice here and to learn more about ESGR, visit www.esgr.com.
+To learn more about ESGR, visit www.esgr.com.

 Pro Bono for Maine Veterans

 The pro bono opportunities listed below are coordinated by VLSI partner, Pine Tree Legal Assistance.
 Pine Tree provides malpractice insurance, training, support for pro bono attorneys and tracks pro bono credit hours.
 Examples of training opportunities include online webinars and Veterans Law Section CLE trainings in partnership with the MSBA.

 These opportunities are designed to meet the needs of Maine veterans while also providing time-limited and discrete opportunities for pro bono attorneys to get involved.

 Launched in fall 2016 as a partnership with the MSBA, the Veterans’ Law Section, Pine Tree Legal Assistance and Starbucks, Military Mondays is a free monthly pro bono legal clinic at the Cooks Corner Starbucks in Brunswick, Maine, held the last Monday of every month from 1-4 p.m.
 Pro bono attorneys provide free legal information to veterans and servicemembers on their area of legal expertise.
 There is no prerequisite training required.
 The minimum time commitment is 4 hours.